 However, the partnerships seem to be driving sales for some of the restaurants.
 The Cheesecake Factory and Chipotle have publicly credited DoorDash with boosting their revenue.
-In November 2021, Bloomberg Second Measure data shows 6 percent of The Cheesecake Factory’s sales came through DoorDash (before subtracting DoorDash’s cut or the delivery tip).
-The meal delivery service also accounted for 10 percent of November sales at Buffalo Wild Wings and 11 percent at Chipotle.
+In May 2022, DoorDash accounted for 8 percent of sales at Buffalo Wild Wings and 11 percent at Chipotle (before subtracting DoorDash’s cut or the delivery tip).

 Fewer customers are loyal to a single meal delivery service

 Despite overall industry growth, the battle for customers is getting more intense because fewer of today’s diners are loyal to just one service.
 (Grubhub’s former CEO cited “promiscuous customers” as a hindrance to his company’s growth.)
 As more restaurants form exclusive delivery partnerships, more diners are going to have to hop between apps to cover all their favorite takeout spots.
 The least loyal customers, it seems, will also be the most well fed.